-While single agents equipped with tools can tackle impressive tasks, certain problems benefit from distributing intelligence and capabilities across multiple interacting agents.
-Multi-agent systems (MAS) represent a step towards more complex, coordinated problem-solving, where individual agents, often specialized, collaborate to achieve a common objective or resolve intricate goals that are challenging for a monolithic agent.
+Single agents equipped with tools are capable of handling many difficult tasks.
+However, some problems are better addressed by distributing intelligence and capabilities across multiple interacting agents.
+Multi-agent systems (MAS) move towards more complex, coordinated problem-solving.
+In these systems, individual agents, often specialized, work together to achieve a common objective or resolve intricate goals that are difficult for a single, monolithic agent.

 Consider scenarios like simulating organizational decision-making, complex scientific discovery processes, or sophisticated planning tasks involving diverse expertise.
 A single agent attempting to manage all these facets might become overly complex, difficult to maintain, and potentially less effective than a team of specialized agents working together.